alexskeels/functional_endemism/README.md

 Trait data is the the Avonet database from J. A. Tobias, C. Sheard, A. L. Pigot, et al., “Avonet: morphological, ecological and geographical data for all birds,” Ecology Letters, vol. 25, no. 3, pp. 581–597, 2022.

-The AVONET1_BirdLife.csv and singe_bird_phylo.tre are the exact files from those resources and is not hosted on this repository, while the bird_spatial_sparse_matrix.rds is a transofmration of the original spatial data from BirdLife international into sparse matrix of the presence and absence data which we include in this GitHub repository for ease of access.
+The AVONET1_BirdLife.csv and singe_bird_phylo.tre are the exact files from those resources and is not hosted on this repository, while the bird_spatial_sparse_matrix.rds is a transofmration of the original spatial data from BirdLife international into sparse matrix of the presence and absence data.
+To obtain a similar object, one needs to transform the data from BirdLife into a presence/absence matrix.
+I recommend usings the LetsR package for this. columns should be x, y, then species names and rows should be sites.
+This can be turned into a more manageable data object using the sparseMatrix function in the Matrix pacakge.
+We include a useable sparse matrix in this GitHub repository for ease of access.

 ### Load Data
 ```{r}